-(a) Restricted Share Units - If the Participant is a an Employee: -- --------------
+(a) Restricted Share Units - If the Participant is an Employee:

-Reason for Termination Treatment of Restricted Share Units Death or Disability Outstanding Restricted Share Units that were vested on or before the date of death or disability will be settled as of the date of death or disability.
+Reason for Termination Treatment of Restricted Share Units Death or Disability Outstanding Restricted Share Units that were vested on or before the date of death or disability will be settled the earlier of (i) the date set out as the settlement date in the settlement notice delivered by the Participant; (ii) the date 60 days following the date of death or disability; and (iii) December 31st of the calendar year in which death or disability occurs.
 Outstanding Restricted Share Units that were not vested on or before the date of death or disability will in all respects terminate as of the date of death or disability.
 Change in Control Restricted Share Units vest in accordance with Section 11 of the LTIP.
 Ceasing to be Employed for Employee Cause Event Outstanding Restricted Share Units (whether vested or unvested) will automatically terminate on the date the Participant ceases to be an Employee.
-Mandatory Retirement Outstanding Restricted Share Units that were vested on or before the date the Participant ceases to be an Employee will be settled as of the date the Participant ceases to be an Employee.
-Outstanding Restricted Share Units that would have vested on the next vesting date following the date the Participant ceases to be an Employee will vest and be settled as of such vesting date.
+Mandatory Retirement Outstanding Restricted Share Units that were vested on or before the date the Participant ceases to be an Employee will be settled the earlier of (i) the date set out as the settlement date in the settlement notice delivered by the Participant (ii) the date 60 days following the date the Participant ceases to be an Employee; and (iii) December 31st of the calendar year in which the Participant ceases to be an Employee.
 Subject to the foregoing, any remaining Restricted Share Units will in all respects terminate as of the date the Participant ceases to be an Employee.
 Ceasing to be Employed but continues to be engaged as a Director or Consultant Outstanding Restricted Share Units will continue to vest pursuant to the RSU Award Agreement.

-Ceasing to be Employed other than as set out above Outstanding Restricted Share Units that were vested on or before the date the Participant ceases to be an Employee will be settled as of the date the Participant ceases to be an Employee.
-Outstanding Restricted Share Units that would have vested on the next vesting date following the date the Participant ceases to be an Employee will vest and be settled as of such vesting date.
+Reason for Termination Treatment of Restricted Share Units Ceasing to be Employed other than as set out above Outstanding Restricted Share Units that were vested on or before the date the Participant ceases to be an Employee will be settled the earlier of (i) the date set out as the settlement date in the settlement notice delivered by the Participant; (ii) the date 60 days following the date the Participant ceases to be an Employee; and (iii) December 31st of the calendar year in which the Participant ceases to be an Employee.
 Subject to the foregoing, any remaining Restricted Share Units will in all respects terminate as of the date the Participant ceases to be an Employee.